-- Much of project-based open space is achieved through zoning private open space, setbacks, lot coverage, which apply citywide. - Open space is currently provided in all Local Facility Management Zones.
-Most zones (even those exempted) exceed the 15% growth management standard. - While the city continues to allocate funds for acquisition of open space, challenges exist in securing vacant available land for more open space than is currently planned, and options for a different open space standard are limited and involve additional cost to the city.
+- Much of project-based open space is achieved through zoning private open space, setbacks, lot coverage, which apply citywide. - Open space is currently provided in all Local Facility Management Zones (refer to map on page 10). - While the city continues to allocate funds for acquisition of open space, challenges exist in securing vacant available land for more open space than is currently planned, and options for a different open space standard are limited and involve additional cost to the city.